AviList Committees

 AOS North American Classification Committee (NACC)

-The North American Classification Committee (NACC), a special committee of the American Ornithological Society (AOS), is AviList’s chief advisory group for the region covering North and Central America south to the Darién Gap of Panama, inclusive of islands in the Gulf of Mexico and the Caribbean south to Trinidad and Tobago, as well as Bermuda, Greenland, the Aleutians and Pribilofs, Cocos Island, and the Mexican island possessions in the Pacific.
+The North American Classification Committee (NACC), a special committee of the American Ornithological Society (AOS), is the AviList advisory group for the region covering North and Central America south to the Darién Gap of Panama, inclusive of islands in the Gulf of Mexico and the Caribbean south to Trinidad and Tobago, as well as Bermuda, Greenland, the Aleutians and Pribilofs, Cocos Island, the Hawaiian archipelago, Clipperton, and the Mexican island possessions in the Pacific.
 NACC has been operating since 1883 and has internal processes for assessing proposals, and for voting and deciding on the taxonomy and nomenclature (including both scientific and English names) of North and Central American birds.
 Proposals and discussions are shared with AviList TaxCom, and the two operate in the spirit of maximizing consensus where possible, although their two taxonomies may not always be perfectly congruent.
 At the same time, NACC alone—among all regional advisory groups—is an independent external group not formally embedded with AviList and not subject to its executive decisions.

 Learn more about AOS-NACC’s member composition and internal structure.